lucadav/Show_Case_Fullstack/README.md

 # Show_Case_Fullstack
 Express app back-end + React app front-end

-Before running the application make sure node is install.
+Before running the application make sure node is install and you have a mongoDB server running on localhost:27017.

 To run the application: